sachinvs7/String-generation-GA/README.md

 # String-generation-GA

-Generate target string from a random string using genetic algorithm concepts.
+Generate any (target) text or string from a random string.
+Written in Python and explores several genetic algorithm techniques.
-Global optimum can be reached faster using better crossover, mutation and fitness calculation.
+Global optimum can be reached faster using better crossover, mutation and fitness calculation(s).
 View the .ipynb file for string convergence.